kwame-mintah/terraform-aws-llm-infrastructure/README.md

 ## Prerequisites

 1. Have a [AWS account](https://aws.amazon.com/free) account and [associated credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html).
-2. You may need to request a service quote increase for example for [AWS EC2](http://aws.amazon.com/contact-us/ec2-request) ('*All G and VT Spot Instance Requests*' 0 -> 1), you will not be able to deploy resources until the request has been completed by AWS.
+2. You may need to [request a service quote increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) for example for [AWS EC2](http://aws.amazon.com/contact-us/ec2-request) you will not be able to deploy resources until the request has been completed by AWS:
+   - Running On-Demand G and VT instances
+   - All G and VT Spot Instance Requests

 ## Usage